What is an Owner Builder?

 Do I need an Owner Builder Permit?

-Rules and thresholds can change, so always verify current requirements with the Queensland Building and Construction Commission.
+You must usually hold the permit before you start work, sign contracts with trades, or order major materials.
+Rules and dollar thresholds can change, so always confirm the latest requirements directly with the Queensland Building and Construction Commission (QBCC).

 Eligibility and Qualifications